 Will I need sunscreen?

-Definitely.
-Even in winter, the reflection from all the marble and pale surfaces can be brutal so be sure to wear a hat AND sunscreen daily.
-Sunscreen brands in Europe are very good but can they can be more expensive than you are used to.
-This is because of the stringent regulations enforced in the EU on lots of nasty chemicals and the emphasis on natural and safe ingredients.
+Sunscreen brands in Europe are very good, but they can be more expensive than you are used to.
+This is because of the EU’s strict regulations on many chemicals and the emphasis on natural, safe ingredients.